-Cooking in a Dutch oven is one of life’s pleasures, I think.
+Dutch oven cooking is one of life’s pleasures.
 It’s hard to duplicate the feeling of cooking outdoors in a big, cast-iron pot over hot coals.
 It’s hard to duplicate that flavor too — a cross between cooking over a fire and using a slow cooker.
-I love it (if that wasn’t already obvious). :)

-Dutch ovens have been around for years and years and years.
+Dutch oven cooking has been around for years and years and years.
 Now that most of us do our daily cooking indoors on and in modern stoves and ovens, it seems like Dutch oven cooking is more for hobbyists and campers.
 If you haven’t enjoyed Dutch oven cooking as the cook or the eater, you’ve been missing out!
 It’s a lot of fun.

-Cooking with a Dutch oven might seem a little intimidating or complicated.
+Dutch oven cooking might seem a little intimidating or complicated.
 I totally get that!
 But what you put into the Dutch oven is pretty simple and uncomplicated; the cooking part is where it can get a little tricky.
 There’s a bit of a learning curve to get the timing and temperature just right, but once those two things are covered, you’ll be set.

 -One or two Dutch ovens (or more if you’ve got a crowd!)

 -Something to rest the lid on (a muffin tin works well)

 -Lighter fluid (optional, not pictured)

 As with anything, Dutch oven cooking does require a some planning and preparation.